Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories

-Using skein theory very much in the spirit of the Reshetikhin--Turaev constructions, we define a $(3+1)$-TQFT associated with possibly non-semisimple finite unimodular ribbon tensor categories.
+\Abstract{We define a (3+1)-TQFT associated with possibly non-semisimple finite unimodular ribbon tensor categories using skein theory.
+This gives an explicit realization of a TQFT predicted by the cobordism hypothesis, based on recent results on dualizability.
 State spaces are given by admissible skein modules, and we prescribe the TQFT on handle attachments.
-We give some explicit algebraic conditions on the category to define this TQFT, namely to be ``chromatic non-degenerate".
-As a by-product, we obtain an invariant of 4-manifolds equipped with a ribbon graph in their boundary, and in the ``twist non-degenerate" case, an invariant of 3-manifolds.
+We give some explicit algebraic conditions on the input category to define this TQFT, namely to be ``chromatic non-degenerate''.
+As a by-product, we obtain an invariant of 4-manifolds equipped with a ribbon graph in their boundary, and in the ``twist non-degenerate'' case, an invariant of 3-manifolds.
 Our construction generalizes the Crane--Yetter--Kauffman TQFTs in the semi-simple case, and the Lyubashenko (hence also Hennings and WRT) invariants of 3-manifolds.
-The whole construction is very elementary, and we can easily characterize invertibility of the TQFTs, study their behavior under connected sum and provide some examples.
+The whole construction is very elementary, and we can easily characterize the invertibility of the TQFTs, study their behavior under connected sums and provide some examples.}